Epstein's inner circle Les Wexner, Darren Indyke and Richard Kahn subpoenaed to testify before House Oversight Committee

 Epstein appointed Indyke and Kahn as executors of his will.
 They now control the estate.

-CBS News has reached out to Indyke, Wexner and Kahn for comment but did not immediately receive a response.
+CBS News has reached out to Wexner for comment but did not immediately receive a response.

 The House Oversight Committee has subpoenaed several figures in the convicted sex offender's network since last August, when former U.S. Attorney General William Barr testified about his pledge to personally lead the investigation into Epstein's death in a Manhattan detention center.